Grant Opportunities

 Funding Amounts

-Organizations may apply once per year for either or both of the following:
+Organizations may apply once per year for the following:

 • Up to $10,000 for trauma-informed workplaces within organizations